jasonrundell/arcline/docs/SETUP.md

    - Wait for deployment to complete
    - Visit your Vercel deployment URL (e.g., `https://your-app.vercel.app`)
-   - You should see the ARCline webapp interface
+   - You should see the ARC Line webapp interface
    - Test the intel submission and messages features

 ### Deploy via CLI (Alternative)